Travcort/Rick-Morty/README.md

-# Rick And Morty
+# 🛸 Rick and Morty Multiverse Explorer

-Web and Mobile App for the TV Show 'Rick and Morty'
+**Web & Mobile App** for fans of the chaotic genius of Rick and Morty; all in one monorepo.

+This monorepo powers both the responsive web experience🌐 and the sleek mobile app📱, giving users access to characters, episodes, and locations across the multiverse.
+Whether you're on desktop or on the go, explore the show’s universe with speed🚀 and style.